Pippo Baudo: Personal life and death

-Baudo had two children: Alessandro, born in 1962, from Mirella Adinolfi, and Tiziana, born in 1970, from his first wife Angela Lippi.
+Baudo had two children: Alessandro (1962) with Mirella Adinolfi, and Tiziana (1970) with his first wife Angela Lippi.
 After relationships with the actresses Alida Chelli and Adriana Russo, between 1986 and 2007 Baudo was married to Italian soprano Katia Ricciarelli (from whom he separated in 2004 before their divorce was finalized).
 In the 1990s, because of his anti-mafia activism, he suffered three bombings by the Sicilian mafia, one of which destroyed his villa in Santa Tecla.

 Baudo died at the Campus Bio-Medico in Rome on 16 August 2025, at the age of 89.
 His funeral was held in his Sicilian hometown of Militello on 20 August, overseen by the Bishop of Caltagirone.